shubhamagrawal1906/cart/README.md

 # Cart

-Description :-
+## Description :-

 It is a cart system api that involve the creation and retrieval of order and its order items.
 It is developed using django rest framework and for the authentication token based scheme is used.
 To authenticate user, you have to add token with headers in each api you call, that is retrieved from login.

-Add it in header as given below.
+Add it in header as given below -

-Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b
+** Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b **

-User need to approved after order the items.
+User need to approved after order any items.
 The link has been sent to registered email of user.
 Click that link to approve your order.

-Requiements are provided in requirements.txt :-
+## Requiements are provided in requirements.txt :-

 Django==1.11.3